 What we have traditionally learned from history is that we generally do not learn from history.
 The deficiencies present in American schools and colleges are not new and unusual.
 They have been around for awhile and have led to the same outcomes or problems facing America's economy today - an uneducated workforce.
 Over twenty years ago reformers became increasingly preoccupied with the effects of inadequate education of United States workers on the nation's economy.
 This development coincided with increasingly competitive economic challenges from Japan, Germany, and other European countries.
 Although global economic competitiveness is built upon the foundation of both an educated and skilled workforce, a skilled workforce is built upon the foundation of an educated workforce.
 A well-rounded education is necessary to produce workers, which allow the United States to compete successfully with other countries.
-No nation can grow, economically or socially, without significant and sustained investments in the knowledge and skills of its people.
+No nation can grow, economically or socially, without significant and sustained investments in the knowledge and skills of its people.1

 In an analysis of the education systems of America's competitors, reformers noted that the workplace played a crucial role in the education system of Germany and Japan.
-John Dewey, who is considered the father of education, strongly felt that the educator had to narrow the distance between the classroom and the world outside it.
-In the United States, too much time elapsed before high school graduates got a chance to use whatever advanced skills they might have learned in school.
-Wherever education is inadequate, it has been noted that:
+John Dewey, who is considered the father of education, strongly felt that the educator had to narrow the distance between the classroom and the world outside it.3 In the United States, too much time elapsed before high school graduates got a chance to use whatever advanced skills they might have learned in school.1 The same can be said for some college graduates.
+Wherever education is inadequate:1